Nukuʻalofa: Capital of the Kingdom of Tonga (1875 and later)

 The Declaration of the Constitution of Tonga in 1875 formalised Nukuʻalofa as the Capital of Tonga.
 King George Taufaʻahau Tupou I issued the Constitution of Tonga on 4 November 1875, in Nukuʻalofa.
 The Constitution also stated (Article 38) that the Parliament will meet in Nukuʻalofa except in time of war.

+Expansion and reorganisation

-Since Nukuʻalofa has been expanding from when it became the center of Christianity in Tonga in the 19th century, it became essential that it was reorganised for effective administration of the capital.
-The reorganisation of Nukuʻalofa divided up Nukuʻalofa into three major district areas:
+Since Nukuʻalofa has been expanding since it became the center of Christianity in Tonga in the 19th century, it became essential that it be reorganised for effective administration of the capital.
+The reorganisation of Nukuʻalofa divided it up into three major districts: Kolomotuʻa, Kolofoʻou, and Maʻufanga.